ziotom78/fill_insdb_with_planck_rimo/README.md

 The repository contains a number of Python scripts, whose purpose can be understood in terms of the following imaginary narrative:

 1. To keep the design documents and the tables containing measured/estimated characteristics of the hardware, an “Instrument Model (IMo) Team” is gathering CAD files, Excel spreadsheets, FITS files, and whatever else in a centralized directory on a workstation used by the Planck collaboration.
 Anybody working on Planck can access this workstation and open the file they want.

 2. Since the true Planck collaboration already did the task of gathering the hardware information and published it on the [Planck Legacy Archive](https://pla.esac.esa.int/), we rely on the so-called RIMO (Reduced Instrument MOdel) files released by the collaboration and create the “centralized directory” of point 1. with the script `create_mock_files_from_PLA.py`.
 The script download the RIMO files and extract a subset of all the information, saving it in several files under the `mock_data` subfolder.

-2. Once the first official data release is going to be published, the Planck team tags a new release named `planck2013` in the InstrumentDB instance.
-The script `create_planck2013_release.py` creates a hierarchical tree containing several sub-trees, which does not need to share the same structure with the folders on the workstation (point 1).
+3. Before uploading any file, we must provide some *structure*, in the form of a hierarchical tree which splits the parts of the many instruments so that navigation is easier.
+The script `create_tree.py` generates a set of entities and sub-entities, which are still “empty” because no actual data file has been uploaded yet.

     Only at this stage we need a running copy of InstrumentDB.
 To connect to it, we need a username and password, which must be provided in file `credentials.ini`.
 It is not created when you clone the repository, so you have to use your favourite text editor to create it, visualized as if they were folders on a hard disk: